Cinema of Nepal: Conflict era

-The US-Nepali documentary Manakamana, about pilgrims on the Manakamana Cable Car, was released in 2013 and received positive reviews.

-In recent times many notable films are being made in Nepal.
+In 2000–2001, the then-highest-grossing Nepali film Darpan Chaya and 'Jindagani' were made.

+2006–present

+By 2006, as the situation in Nepal calmed down and with Maoists coming into mainstream politics, the Nepali film industry started to return to its previous state, and more films were being made and released.
+This period also marked the commencement of digital films in the industry.

 In December 2016, Bijuli Machine, Nepal's first science-fiction film with a social story was released and ran successfully in cinemas.
 The movie was directed and written by Navin Awal with Santosh Lamichhane as a scientific consultant.
 It was reported that the movie set a trend in Nepali films by a making a movie with a low budget, without an item song, stereotypical fights or a romantic story, rather with an authentic Nepali story inspired by the problems faced in the society, like electricity power cuts, and still succeeded to entertain the audience.